RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

   1. A (port, webinspector) pair for each device, e.g.:
      - [(port 9222 <--> iphoneX's inspector),
      -  (port 9223 <--> iphoneY's inspector), ...]
-  1. Zero or more active
+  1. Zero or more active WebSocket clients, e.g.:
+     - [websocketA is connected to :9222/devtools/page/7, ..